Smart Mobs and the Crowd That Learned to Compute

 This changes the old problem of the crowd.
 The question is not simply whether a public is wise or irrational.
 It is whether the public is being assembled by ranking systems, memory systems, synthetic participants, invisible experiments, and automated persuasion.
 A crowd can be real and still be partially generated.
 A consensus can be socially consequential while being seeded, amplified, summarized, or simulated by nonhuman systems.

 Rheingold's phrase still helps because it keeps attention on coordination rather than content alone.
 The decisive AI harms will not always look like false statements.
 They may look like faster mobilization, more believable social proof, automated harassment, synthetic legitimacy, distorted reputation, and institutional panic in response to signals whose human basis is unclear.
+That is the same problem raised by synthetic respondents and synthetic publics: generated social evidence can steer real institutions before anyone has established who, or what, it represents.

 Where the Book Needs Friction